Canonical-AI-Inc/canonical/README.md

 ## Don't Delay On Dropping Latency

-If you're interested in trying out the Canonical Cache, please [email us!](mailto:hello@canonical.chat) We'll send you an API key.
+If you're interested in trying out the Canonical Cache, visit [our website](https://canonical.chat/) to get an API key!

+Or [email us](mailto:hello@canonical.chat) to set up a time to learn more about conversational AI caching.
+We'd love to hear from you!